FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 ---
 layout: blog-post
 title: How to Set Up Single Sign-On Between FusionAuth and WordPress
-description: In this tutorial, you'll be learning how to implement OAuth SSO for Joomla users.
+description: In this tutorial, you'll be learning how to implement OAuth SSO for WordPress users.
 author: Aniket Bhattacharyea
 image: blogs/wordpress-sso-fusionauth/how-to-set-up-single-sign-on-sso-between-fusionauth-and-wordpress-header-image.png
 category: blog